Epidemiology & Public Health

 Honors, Awards, and Professional Memberships

-Member of the Society for Neuroscience and the American Society of Pharmacology and Experimental Therapeutics
+Member of Society for Neuroscience (1990-present), American Association for the Advancement of Science (1996-present), American Society of Pharmacology and Experimental Therapeutics (2008-present)

 C. Contributions to Science